baijuka/matzone_v1/TEST.md

 Testing:
 1. Log in as admin.
 2. Go to your products page and select any product.
-3. Click the 'DELETE' button of one of your categories (tip: create a new test product first.).
+3. Click the 'DELETE' button of one of your products.
-4. Confirm a modal pops up with the message 'Are you sure you want to delete this category?'
+4. Confirm a modal pops up with the message 'Are you sure you want to delete this product?'
 5. Click 'YES'.
 6. Confirm that a succes toast message appears with the text 'Product deleted!'
 7. Confirm you are redirected to the products page.